hajonsoft/hajonsoft-tiger/README.md

 git config user.email YOUR_EMAIL

 ### Scrum
-We use zenhub to manage stories and epics. install zenhub extension to see epics and stories right in your google chrome when browsing github.
+We use ZenHub to manage stories and epics. install ZenHub extension to see epics and stories right in your google chrome when browsing github.

-Virtual standup is held on slack using slack schedule app– https://schedule-it-on-slack.herokuapp.com/index.html
+Virtual standup is held on slack using `/remind me every [day/hour] at [time] to [your message]`

-Please Slack your updates, If you would like to share it with the team.
-Happy Scrumming!!

-We will cover these three things:
+/remind #dev every day at 07:00 to '

+Virtual standup :virtual-meeting ! please :thread with

-1- What specific things did you complete yesterday, and how would you briefly describe your approach to these things?
+1- What specific things did you complete yesterday and would like to share, and how would you briefly describe your approach to these things?
-2- What specific things do you plan to work on today, and how would you briefly describe the approach you intend to take?
+2- What specific things do you plan to work on today and would like to share, and how would you briefly describe the approach you intend to take?
-3- What would allow you to go faster or do your work better?
+3- What would allow you to go faster or do better?
+'

-We’ll meet in the #dev Slack channel.
+We’ll meet in the #dev channel.

 ### Slack

 * Sign up through https://join.slack.com/t/hajonsoft/signup
-* Select link and go through the setup steps of confirming email, agreeing to terms, enter name, and select password
+* Go through steps of confirming email, agreeing to terms, enter name, and select password
 * Add profile picture to Slack in Profile & Settings section

 ### Firebase